Full list of all the FIFA 23 Ultimate Team player ratings for Leeds United

 The Columbian winger joined the club from the Eredivisie’s Feyenoord for a fee of around £21 million.

-Here is the full list of Leeds United FIFA 23 player ratings announced so far:
+Here is the full list of Leeds United FIFA 23 player ratings:

 - Luis Sinisterra - 80 rated